dail8859/NotepadNext/README.md

 brew install notepadnext
 ```

-If you receive warnings that Notepad Next is "damaged", this is an Apple complaining that the I have not paid them money to "trust" me.
+If you receive warnings that Notepad Next is "damaged", this is an Apple complaining that I have not paid them money to "trust" me.
 You can bypass this by running:

 ```bash
 xattr -d com.apple.quarantine /Applications/NotepadNext.app